 Through My Eyes by Ruby Bridges

 This is Ruby’s own perspective and she’s quite modest.
 It’s a nice companion book to Dr. Robert Coles.
 During her presentation, Ruby told us about how she and other African American children were given much more difficult tests to prevent them from entering the previously segregated schools.
-Despite an unfair test, she scored high enough to qualify. [picture book, ages 8 and up]
+Despite an unfair test, she scored high enough to qualify. [middle picture book autobiography, ages 8 and up]

-As Fast as Words Could Fly by Pamela M. Tuck
+As Fast as Words Could Fly by Pamela M. Tuck, illustrated by Eric Velasquez

 Glory Be by Augusta Scattergood

 The Freedom Riders are gently introduced in this civil rights story set in Mississippi around the closure of a segregated public swimming pool in 1964.
-This coming-of-age story for a white girl helps to illustrate the different points of views of those in the South and I love how the local public library becomes the touchpoint for integration. [chapter book, ages 9 and up]
+This coming-of-age story for a white girl helps to illustrate the different points of view of those in the South and I love how the local public library becomes the touchpoint for integration. [middle grade, ages 9 and up]

 10 Miles Past Normal byFrances O’Roark Dowell